Qualitative SIG

 Since then, Siân has developed her qualitative skills working on exploratory and applied projects covering diverse topics including sexual health and relationships in areas of high socioeconomic deprivation, self-management intervention development, intervention evaluation, and experiences of working in long-term care.

-Within the Population Health Sciences Institute (PHSI), Siân is part of the Ageing and Geroscience and the Public Health and Health Inequalities research themes.
-In 2022 Siân joined the National Institute for Health and Care Research Blood and Transplant Research Unit in Organ Donation and Transplantation (NIHR BTRU in ODT), a collaboration between Newcastle and Cambridge universities.
-Working within the Applied Health Research and Inequalities in Transplantation research theme Siân contributes to qualitative projects and project components and supports Patient and Public Involvement (PPI) activities.
+Within the Population Health Sciences Institute, Siân was part of the Ageing and Geroscience and the Public Health and Health Inequalities research themes.
+From 2022-2025 Siân worked in the National Institute for Health and Care Research Blood and Transplant Research Unit in Organ Donation and Transplantation (NIHR BTRU in ODT), a collaboration between Newcastle and Cambridge universities.
+Working within the Applied Health Research and Inequalities in Transplantation research theme Siân contributed to qualitative projects and project components and supported Patient and Public Involvement (PPI) activities.
+She continued to research the lived experience of solid organ donation and transplantation on projects thematically linked to her work in the BTRU in ODT in 2025, before leaving PHSI.

 Outside of academic research Siân’s passions revolve around outdoor pursuits be that hiking, walking and sometimes running in the hills, camping in remote places, scrambling and rock climbing.
 When on annual leave she is usually somewhere in the Scottish Highlands, the Southern Uplands, Northumberland, or the Lake District; up a hill, in a tent, paddling in a loch, or stoking a fire in a bothy.